Canner/vulcan-sql/README.md

 ### Step 3: Connect from framework & applications

-On API catalog page, you can preview data here and connect from your own framework and applications.
+On API catalog page, you can preview data or read from your applications.

-- You can `Copy API URL` to use it at frontend / backend.
+- You can `Copy API URL` and use it in your frontend/backend applications.
 - You can download the selected data as CSV or JSON.

 <p align="center">
   <img src="https://i.imgur.com/YZFczO3.png" width="800" >
 </p>

-- You can follow the steps to connect from Excel / Google Spreadsheet / Zapier / Retools.
+- You can follow the steps to read from Excel/Google Spreadsheet/Zapier/Retools.

 <p align="center">
   <img src="https://i.imgur.com/zOEdRYT.png" width="800" >